kontur/fontsampler-wordpress-plugin/README.md

 ## Current status
 The plugin is hosted on the [Wordpress plugin directory](https://wordpress.org/plugins/fontsampler/) and you can install it directly from your Wordpress admin panel.
+The plugin is free to use, including commercial websites.
+[Donations are welcome](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LSK5YQHHCGGYS) and support continuous development and improvments.
 For improvements and suggestions, feel free to get involved by opening issues or feature requests here, or join [the discussion group](https://groups.google.com/forum/#!forum/fontsampler-wordpress-plugin-development) to hear more about the progress and development schedule.

 ## Supporting development
-You can support the development of the plugin via funding the [indiegogo campaign](https://www.indiegogo.com/projects/wordpress-plugin-for-letting-users-test-typefaces#/) or, later, donating to the project to show your appreciation.
-Furthermore, beta testers are very welcome to try out first builds and give feedback.
+You can [donate to the plugin](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LSK5YQHHCGGYS)'s continuous development effort via PayPal.
+The first effort in developing this plugin was funded via an [indiegogo campaign](https://www.indiegogo.com/projects/wordpress-plugin-for-letting-users-test-typefaces#/), which is now closed.
+Supporters are listed (if they wish) on the plugin's about page and documentation.

 **Pull requests are more than welcome** as well, but let me know in the issues list what you are working on.